Subspace-Boosted Model Merging: Model Merging from a Decomposed Subspace Perspective

 \subsection{Breaking Down Task Vectors with Higher Order Generalized SVD}

-Our experiments demonstrate that \methodboost utilizing SVD effectively mitigates the rank collapse issue in task vectors, and correspondingly improves the merging efficacy.
-However, the standard decomposition does not allow direct comparison of the weight space between individual task vectors, i.e., expert contributions.
-If applied individually, SVD produces expert-specific singular vectors that cannot be easily compared; and if SVD is applied to the final merged model or task vector $\Delta_m$, the influence of the individual models cannot be easily separated.
-However, this information could offer important and meaningful insight into individual expert contributions in the merging process, as well as facilitating potentially improved expert model selection later on.
+While \methodboost successfully recovers the lost information, it operates indiscriminately on all singular values, without identifying \textit{\textbf{common}} or \textit{\textbf{unique}} subspaces.
+To solve this, we move from SVD to a framework that allows direct comparison between task vectors.

-\paragraph{Higher Order Generalized SVD.} Thus, to enable a straightforward comparison of multiple expert task vectors, we propose to use \textit{Higher-Order Generalized Singular Value Decomposition} (HO-GSVD).
-As proposed and described in~\cite{ponapalli-PLOS-2011,kempf-SIAM-2023,loan-SIAM-1976,loan-matrix-computations-2013}, given a set of $N$ matrices $A_1, \dots, A_N$, the HO-GSVD algorithm decomposes each matrix $A_i$ as:
+We therefore leverage \textbf{Higher Order Generalized SVD (HO-GSVD)}, a technique that projects multiple matrices into a single, shared subspace.
+This enables a straightforward comparison of multiple expert weights.
+As proposed in~\cite{ponapalli-PLOS-2011,kempf-SIAM-2023,loan-SIAM-1976,loan-matrix-computations-2013}, given a set of $N$ matrices $A_1, \dots, A_N$, HO-GSVD decomposes each matrix $A_i$ as: